 Moreover, offering opt-outs or alternatives for those who do not wish to be profiled ensures inclusivity and supports ethical platform governance.

 Effective GDPR compliance requires close collaboration between legal, compliance, and technical teams.
 Legal experts must interpret the regulation, while developers and data scientists must implement compliant systems.
-Joint efforts can prevent oversights and streamline operations across the organization.
+Joint efforts can prevent oversights and simplify operations across the organization.

 Stay Updated and Audit Regularly